Skip to content

 • output.xml

-The Robot Framework tests execution report in XML.
+The Robot Framework test execution report in XML.

 It has the application/vnd.opentestfactory.robotframework-output+xml content type.